Esri/calcite-design-system/CONTRIBUTING.md

 ## Getting a development environment set up

 An installation of Node is required for development.
 If you don't have Node installed, we recommend [Volta], which will automatically use the Node versions we pinned in `package.json`.
-We also recommend installing the following extensions in your editor of choice: TypeScript, TailwindCSS, ESLint, StyleLint, and Prettier.
+We also recommend installing the following extensions in your editor of choice: TypeScript, TailwindCSS, ESLint, Stylelint, and Prettier.
 If you use VS Code, you will see a pop up in the bottom right corner prompting you to install or view the workspaces's recommended extensions.
 Here are instructions for manually installing the extensions in a variety of editors:

 - https://tailwindcss.com/docs/intellisense
 - https://eslint.org/docs/latest/user-guide/integrations
 - https://stylelint.io/user-guide/integrations/editor
 - https://prettier.io/docs/en/editors.html

-To start the local development environment, run `npm start`, which will start the local Stencil development server on [http://localhost:3333](http://localhost:3333).
+To start the local development environment, run `npm start`, which will start the local Stencil development server on localhost.
 You can modify the [index.html](./src/index.html) to add and test your new component.
 Just add another HTML file to the `demos` folder and link to this new page from `index.html`.

 ## Linting